A Mobile Nation Requires Efficient & Effective Roadway Access

 The balancing act for most communities lies in allowing the proper amount of access for any particular road classification.
 Allowing too much direct access to land from arterial roadways can generate several problems, including delays, congestion, and reduced travel speed for commuters and travelers.

 Excessive direct access also leads to poor operational performance on major arterial roadways.
-Additionally, air quality can suffer and excessive energy consumption associated with increased “stop and go” traffic will increase.
-Perhaps the greatest concern for drivers, however, is the increased crash rates, injury rates, and costs associated with inadequate access management.
+Additionally, air quality can suffer, and excessive energy consumption associated with increased “stop and go” traffic will increase.
+However, the most significant concern for drivers is the increased crash rates, injury rates, and costs associated with inadequate access management.

 Access Management Strategies Promote Safe Mobility

-The implementation of an access management strategy promotes the safe and efficient use of the transportation network.
-Effective access management programs typically encompass a set of techniques that state and local governments can use to control access to highways, major arterials, and other roadways.
+Implementing an access management strategy promotes the safe and efficient use of the transportation network.
+Effective access management programs typically encompass techniques state and local governments can use to control access to highways, major arterials, and other roadways.
 These techniques include:

-- Driveway Spacing — fewer driveways spaced further apart allows for the more orderly merging of traffic and presents fewer challenges to drivers
+• Driveway Spacing — Fewer driveways spaced further apart allow for more orderly traffic merging and present fewer challenges to drivers.

-- Safe Turning Lanes — dedicated left- and right-turn, indirect left-turns, U-turns, and roundabouts keep through traffic flowing.
-Roundabouts represent an opportunity to reduce an intersection with many conflict points or a severe crash history to one that operates with fewer conflict points and less severe crashes
+• Safe Turning Lanes — Dedicated left- and right-turns, indirect left-turns, U-turns, and roundabouts keep through traffic flowing.
+Roundabouts represent an opportunity to reduce an intersection with many conflict points or a severe crash history to one that operates with fewer conflict points and less severe crashes.

-- Median Treatments — two-way, left-turn lanes (TWLTL) and nontraversible, raised medians are examples of the most effective means to regulate access and reduce crashes
+• Median Treatments — Two-way, left-turn lanes (TWLTL) and nontraversible, raised medians are the most effective means to regulate access and reduce crashes.

-- Access Locations — locating access and side roads directly across from one another creates better visibility for motorists, bicyclists, and pedestrians, resulting in a safer condition for each mode of blended traffic
+• Access Locations — Locating access and side roads directly across from one another creates better visibility for motorists, bicyclists, and pedestrians, resulting in safer conditions for each mode of blended traffic.

 Expanding Communities Require Sufficient Access Management in their Transportation Networks

-In areas and communities experiencing rapid land development, jurisdictions need to develop access standards that achieve a balance between property access and the functional integrity of the road system.
+In areas and communities experiencing rapid land development, jurisdictions need to develop access standards that balance property access and the functional integrity of the road system.
 Multiple studies have shown that implementing access management provides increased roadway capacity, reduced crashes, and shortened travel times for motorists.
-These three benefits are essentially the result of minimizing or managing the number of conflict points that exist along a corridor.
+These three benefits are essentially the result of minimizing or managing the number of conflict points along a corridor.

-On the other hand, smaller communities that are expanding, but at a much slower rate, may not recognize the need for proper access management.
+On the other hand, smaller communities that are expanding but at a much slower rate may not recognize the need for proper access management.
 This can, unfortunately, allow driveways and other access points to develop unabated, significantly impacting travel times and safety along corridors.
-This situation highlights the point that good access management can create a great functioning road, while poor access management can lead to traffic congestion and other issues.
+This situation highlights that good access management can create an excellent functioning road, while poor access management can lead to traffic congestion and other issues.

-Areas that do not practice effective access management face more rapid deterioration of the quality of traffic flow than those areas with a well-thought-out access management policy in place.
-Access management calls for effective ingress and egress to a facility, efficient spacing and design to preserve functional integrity, and the overall operational viability of street and road systems.
-Snyder & Associates knows these issues well and stand ready to help community’s custom-tailor their transportation network for their unique situation.
+Areas that do not practice effective access management face more rapid deterioration of the quality of traffic flow than those with a well-thought-out access management policy.
+Access management calls for adequate ingress and egress to a facility, efficient spacing and design to preserve functional integrity, and the overall operational viability of street and road systems.
+Snyder & Associates knows these issues well and stands ready to help communities custom-tailor their transportation network for their unique situation.